 Home > All Plants

-Family: ScrophulariaceaeMain Season: SummerFlower Colour: PurpleLeaf Colour: GreenFoliage: Semi-EvergreenPosition: SunSoil Type: Ordinary, medium loamHeight: 45cm to 60cm (18" to 2')Peat Free?
-YesHardiness Guide: RHS H5 minimum -10C to -15CPot Size: 9cm
+Family: PoaceaeMain Season: All YearFlower Colour: PurpleLeaf Colour: White/cream variegatedFoliage: DeciduousPosition: SunSoil Type: Ordinary, medium loamHeight: 1.2m to 1.8m (4' to 6')Peat Free?
+YesHardiness Guide: RHS H7 minimum at least -20CPot Size: 9cm